Planning Application Types

 Projects over 50,000 square feet or more than 50 dwellings are subject to review by the Development Assistance Department, the Planning Board and City Council.
 Processed as a Special Use Permit.

-Special use permits provide an alternative to development under traditional zoning by linking an application for rezoning with an application for a special use permit specifying the intended use along with a site development plan.
+Conditional Zoning Districts (CZD) provide an alternative to development under traditional zoning by linking an application for rezoning with an application for a conditional zoning district specifying the intended use along with a site development plan.
 Applicant must demonstrate that the proposed use will be compatible with adjacent properties and neighborhoods.
-Special use permits are subject to a neighborhood compatibility meeting and review by the Development Assistance Department, Planning Board and City Council with a public hearing held during a City Council meeting.
+Special use permits are subject to a neighborhood compatibility meeting and review by the Community Development Department, Planning Board and City Council with a public hearing held during a City Council meeting.
 As part of a special use permit, City Council may require certain conditions be applied to the project.
 The applicant may apply for and City Council may authorize variances or special exceptions from certain zoning ordinance requirements.

 Planned developments are land developments that are under unified control and planned and developed as a whole.
 Planned developments offer the advantage of greater flexibility of density, setbacks and other development standards and requirements.
 May include residential, commercial, institutional, manufacturing or manufactured housing uses.
 These types of developments are processed as a Special Use Permit and require City Council approval.